 - Government Regulations

-Emerging Market Demand
+Emerging Market Demand For Coal

 Electricity consumption in emerging economies has a significant effect on coal demand and coal prices.

 Emerging market countries, especially China, have been transforming their economies from agrarian to industrial and information-based.

 Building modern societies requires modern electric power grids and heavy electricity consumption.
 As more emerging market citizens move into cities, the need for power will continue to grow.

-Coal competes with other sources of power including natural gas, solar, wind and hydroelectric power.
+Coal competes with other sources of power including natural gas, solar, wind, and hydroelectric power.
 Natural gas, as an example, often competes strongly with coal on price and is a cleaner form of energy.

 As technologies improve, cost-competitive substitutes for coal may emerge.
 These substitutes can have a major impact on coal demand and coal prices.

 The coal industry has responded to these criticisms by developing and touting cleaner coal initiatives.
 Carbon emission capturing and storing represents a potential solution.

 The ability of the industry to reduce the environmental footprint of coal could have a big effect on coal demand and prices.

 Transporting coal from mines to consumers requires trains, barges and trucks.
 All of these modes of transportation use diesel fuel, so changes in its price can have a significant effect on coal prices.

-On average, transportation represents about 25% of the overall cost of coal.
+On average, transportation represents about 20% of the overall cost of coal.